upandatom96/fake-fan-adam/src/assets/werewolf/transcript/vampire_content.md

 ## Epic Battles: Vampires vs Villagers vs Werewolves

+You can have Vampires, Villagers, and Werewolves
+(from *One Night* and *Daybreak*), in the same game.

+If all three are in the game and active
+(i.e. actually in front of at least one player, not just in the center card group), at least two players will be killed during the vote: the player with the most votes and the player with the 2nd most votes (in this case 1 vote counts if it is the 2nd highest number).
+If there is a tie for most votes, only those tied for the most votes are killed.
+If there isn't a tie for the most votes, and there is a tie for 2nd most votes, the person with the most votes is killed and those with the 2nd most votes are also killed.
+If it is determined that either Werewolves, Vampires, or Villagers were not in play (because those cards were in the center), then only the player(s) with the most votes
+(as long as they have at least 2) are killed.
+Both of the win conditions below must be fulfilled for each team to win:

+- Vampire Team
+  - At least 1 Werewolf must be killed
+  - No Vampires may be killed
+- Villager Team
+  - At least 1 Vampire must be killed
+  - At least 1 Werewolf must be killed
+- Werewolf Team
+  - At least 1 Vampire must be killed
+  - No Werewolves may be killed

+In cases where all Werewolves, Vampires or village team members are in the center, winning conditions are normal, and only one player is killed.

 ## Special Cases when Combining Games

+If the Prince (*Bonus Pack 1*) has the Mark of the Vampire, he is a Vampire and on the vampire team, but he cannot die.

+If the Cusred (Bonus Pack 2*) has the Mark of the Vampire, and a Werewolf points at him during the vote, he's still a Vampire.

+If the Bodyguard (*Daybreak*) has the Mark of the Vampire, the player he points at still cannot be killed.

+If a player has the Shield token from the Sentinel (*Daybreak*), only his card is protected, not his Mark

+If the Copycat card *starts* as a Center card, and is later given to a player by a card like the Drunk (*One Night*) or the Witch (*Daybreak*), that player is on the village team and has no special power.

+A player with the Mark of Fear may not do any part of their night action, including openning their eyes.
+However, if another night action requires that you put out your thumb, you must do that.
+The exception to this is that the Dreamwolf (*Daybreak*) with a Mark of Fear cannot put out his thumb initially when Werewolves wake, but most put out his thumb for the Minion (*One Night*) or Squire (*Bonus Pack 2*).

+If a Werewolf (*One Night*) has the Mark of the Vampire, he still wakes up with the other Werewolves, but he is a Vampire and wins with the Vampire team.

+If there is no Mark of the Assassin in the game, the Assassin is a simple villager, and wins with the Village team. this can happen if the Assassin card starts in the middle and is given to a player via the Witch (*Daybreak*), Drunk (*One Night*), or another role.

+When playing Epic Battles,
+if all Werewolves are in the center, but at least one player is a Minion (*One Night*) or Squire (*Bonus Pack 2*), only one player dies during the vote (because there are no Werewolves).

+to help track who has the most votes, use the included doublesided #1 and #2 tokens, giving them to the player(s) who receive the most and 2nd-most votes.

 ## Thanks Playtesters

+Carol Alspach, Dakota Alspach, Alan Aspinwall, Mostafa Attic, Thomas Bokumeurer, Ric Bretschneider, Tiffany Carter, Steven Chan, Bay Chang, Adam Copeland, Catherine Wright Copeland, Audrey Cueto, Eric Edens, Shawna Flener, Jason Fox, Matt Gallaer, Shelley Ganschow, Evelyn Kislig,
+Edward Lazarian, Dean Lizardo, Jonathan McCrary, Kaiya McCrary, Rowan Mcrary, Beck Milner,
+Scott Joseph Moloy,
+John Moore, Liam Moore, Nicholas Moore, Richard New, Lan Nham, Colby Nichols, Marcelo Nishimura,
+Imran Pirani, Krystal Pirani, Andrea Richards, Lorein Riead, Abby Rynko, Jeffery Shih, Tina Shin,
+ Steven Shulmister,
+ Tony Sladek,
+ Mark Sliwoski, Mark Smith,
+ Julia Stanfield, Michelle Tarson, Bernardo Telles, VikingJ, Linda Vu,
+ Ray Wisneski, Jon Woddell, Alan Wong, Clyde Wright, Gordon Wright, and many others.

 ## About the Designers

+**Ted Alspach** is the designer of several games including *One Night Ultimate Werewolf*, *Castles of Mad King Ludwig*, *Ultimate Werewolf*, and *Suburbia*.
+He lives in a secluded fortress somewhere in North America with his wife, son, daughter, dog, and two cats, all of whom claim *not* to be vampires.
+Ted doesn't believe any of them.

+**Akihisa Okui** is the designer of Japan's *One Night Werewolf*.

 ## About the Artist

+Brazilian artist **Gus Batts** has illustrated more than 50 children's books, and is the artist for *One Night Ultimate Werewolf* and *One Night Ultimate Werewolf Daybreak*.
+See more of his fantastic artwork at www.gusbatts.daportfolio.com.

 ## bezier games